Estates General of 1789: Edict of 24 January 1789

 Lettres de Convocation were sent to all the provinces with the Règlement prescribing the methods of election.
-During the preceding autumn the Parlement of Paris, an aristocratic advisory body to the King, had decided that the organization of the convention would be the same as in 1614, the last time the Estates had met.
-As 175 years had gone by since then it is clear the Estates were not a functional institution in French society.
-By reviving them as much as possible like they had been the King and the Parlement intended to control the authority of the people.
-The previous Estates had voted by order; that is, the Nobles and the Clergy could together outvote the Commons by 2 to 1.
+During the preceding autumn the parlement of Paris had decided that the organization of the convention would be the same as in 1614, the last time the Estates had met.
+As 175 years had gone by since then it is clear the estates were not a functional institution in French society.
+By reviving them as much as possible like they had been the king and the parlement intended to control the authority of the people.
+The previous estates had voted by order; that is, the nobles and the clergy could together outvote the commons by 2 to 1.

 If on the other hand, each delegate were to have one vote, the majority would prevail.
 The issue was widely discussed in the press during the autumn of 1788.
-The people would nonetheless accept any national convention confident that enough members of the Nobility and the Clergy would be with them to sway the votes.
-A National Party was formed.
-It argued that France had never had a constitution and the proper function of the convention was to establish one.
+The people would nonetheless accept any national convention confident that enough members of the nobility and the clergy would be with them to sway the votes.
+A national party was formed.
+It argued that France had never had a constitution, and the proper function of the convention was to establish one.
 The royalist defenders, however, accepted the absolute monarchy as the constitution.
-Just to be certain the press began to demand that the Commons be allocated twice as many delegates as each of the other two Estates.
-In an attempt to bolster his failing popularity the King acceded to this measure of "doubling the Third."
-He was confident of his influence over the Nobility and Clergy.
+Just to be certain the press began to demand that the commons be allocated twice as many delegates as each of the other two estates.
+In an attempt to bolster his failing popularity the king acceded to this measure of "doubling the Third."
+He was confident of his influence over the nobility and clergy.